1994 United States Senate elections

+Events of the election

 The Republicans successfully defended all of their seats and won 8 from the Democrats by defeating the incumbent Senators Harris Wofford (Pennsylvania) and Jim Sasser (Tennessee), in addition to picking 6 open seats up in Arizona, Maine, Michigan, Ohio, Oklahoma, and Tennessee.
 Notably, since Sasser's defeat coincided with a Republican victory in the special election to replace Al Gore, Tennessee's Senate delegation switched from entirely Democratic to entirely Republican in a single election.
 That would not happen again until 2021, when the Democrats flipped Georgia's delegation in the state's regularly-scheduled and special Senate elections.

 The elections marked the first time Republicans controlled the Senate since January 1987 and coincided with the first change of control in the House of Representatives since January 1955 and a Republican net gain of 10 governorships.
-Furthermore, this was the first popular election in which Republicans won all Senate seats up in the Deep South.
+Furthermore, this was the first popular election in which Republicans won all Senate seats based in the Deep South that were up for election.
 Collectively, the Republican gains are known as the Republican Revolution.
 Minority leader Robert J. Dole became Majority Leader, and on the Democratic side, Tom Daschle became Minority Leader after the retirement of the previous Democratic leader, George J. Mitchell.
-It was also the first time since 1980 that Republicans made net gains in the Senate but the last time until 2018 the Republicans also made gains among Class 1 senators.

-This was the first time since the 1952 elections in which the Republican Party won a majority of the Class 1 seats in a regularly scheduled election, and as of 2025, the most recent time in which they have done so.
+This was the first time since 1980 where the Republicans made net gains in the Senate but also the last time until 2018 where the Republicans also made net gains among Class 1 senators.
+This was also the first time since 1952 where the Republicans won a majority of the Class 1 seats in a regularly scheduled election and, as of 2025, the most recent time where they have done so.

 Initially, the balance was 52–48 in favor of the Republicans, but after the power change, Democrats Richard Shelby and Ben Nighthorse Campbell switched parties and brought the balance to 54–46.
 Democrat Ron Wyden won a 1996 special election to replace Republican Bob Packwood, which left the balance at 53–47 before the next election cycle.
 As of 2023, it is the last election cycle in which Republicans won Senate elections in Delaware, Michigan, and Washington.
 These are also the most recent elections from which none of the first-term senators elected remain serving in the Senate as of 2025.